 In fact, the report notes, a lot of the protest letters were conducted by grass-root campaigns.

 “We’re very pleased,” said Dennis Shaul, chief executive officer of the Community Financial Services Association of America, a trade group representing small-dollar, short-term lenders.
 “Now we all have to be concerned about whether they’re all going to be opened, read and put on their portal.
 They shouldn’t begin their meditative period of time that’s meant to get them toward the final rule until everyone has had a chance to comment.”

 Whether or not the CFPB will accept the letters as legitimate remains to be seen.
 But already there is some push back against the push back itself.
 At least according to the Stop the Debt Trap campaign, a coalition of consumer groups that favors tough rules on payday lending.
 The group alleges that most of the pro-industry comments came under duress and coercion and that they shouldn’t be considered.

 Oregon Democratic Senator Jeff Merkley believes that most of the comments in defense of payday loans were in fact produced by payday lenders themselves.
-However he did not provide any evidence to back up his claim that businesses like Landmark Cash that offers payday loans online created these letters.
+However he did not provide any evidence to back up his claim that businesses that offers payday loans online created these letters.
 The senator just suggested that he experienced the same thing in his home state.